KurtBoehm/thesauros/ReadMe.md

   - Macros to define classes and enumerations with compile-time reflection information, which can be used e.g. for serialization and deserialization.
   - Tools to flatten nested instances of `std::variant`.
   - Macros to disable warnings and to ensure/prevent inlining.
+  - Macros to allow function objects returning `void` to be used in contexts in which the return value is optionally returned.
 - `math`:
   - Simple functions such as safe bounded addition/subtraction, integer division rounded upwards, `pow` with a (compile-time constant) integer exponent, bit manipulation, etc.
   - Overflow-/underflow-aware and saturated arithmetic operations as well as safe integer casts.